ruiying-ocean/blog/content/about/index.md

 <img align="right" src="avatar.png" width="200"/>

 I am a Chinese PhD student at [School of Earth Sciences, University of Bristol](http://www.bristol.ac.uk/earthsciences/).
-Before I came to the UK, I studied in Yangling and Guangzhou for 4 and 3 years, respectively.
-I have a variety of geek interests, from programming to fitness/tennis, from natural sciences to music (ME playing guitar on the RHS!).
+I studied in Yangling and Guangzhou before my PhD.
+I have a variety of interests, from programming to fitness/tennis, from natural sciences to music (ME playing guitar on the RHS!).

-This webiste you are seeing is a combination of my blog records and a broad introduction of my research.
+This webiste you are seeing is a combination of my blog records and a brief introduction of my research.
 Check [my CV](https://www.dropbox.com/scl/fi/2vtdcs1xo212kcqows4fj/CV-Rui-Ying.pdf?rlkey=cwth2c4g2j3tnmmqf3eiwuw71&dl=0) if you want to find more about me.

 ## Research 🔬

-Generally speaking, I reckon myself as a marine ecologist.
-My scientific interests are understanding the fundamental ecological mechanisms, although the studied object has shifted from fish to zooplankton.
-For example, how global changes influence marine plankton ecology/evolution processes and corresponding functions?
-What is the role of marine ecosystem in the Earth System Cycles?
+I study climate, marine ecology and evolution, and biogeochemical cycles.
+The main interest of mine is to understand the fundamental mechanisms of the complex Earth system.
+For example, why (marine) species become today's shape and have today's functions?
+Why some areas have more species than the other?
+Broadly speaking, what controls the fate of lives since its beginning, is it deterministic or stochastic?
+Below is the introduction of my research object and tool.

 ### Planktonic Foraminifer

 <figure>